Cardioception#

 Looking for help?#

-If you have questions regarding the tasks or want discuss data analysis, please ask on our public Gitter.
+If you have questions regarding the tasks or want discuss data analysis, please contact Micah Allen directly.

 If you want to report a bug, you can open an issue on the GitHub page.